EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 **- Remainder (Random Component):** The fourth panel shows the remainder (random) component, which captures noise or unexplained variations in the data.
 There are spikes and dips, suggesting anomalies or unusual events that deviate from the expected trend and seasonality of the dataset.
 These could be due to irregular climatic events such as heatwaves, cold snaps, or measurement errors.

-In general, the trend component offers insights into long-term climatic changes, useful for climate modeling and environmental studies.
-Further more, the decomposition shows strong seasonality, which can be leveraged for accurate seasonal forecasting later.
+In general, the decomposition shows strong seasonality, which can be leveraged for accurate seasonal forecasting later.

-### 5. Check important assumptions
+## 5. Check important assumptions
 There are some important assumptions to check before going to forecasting (eg, Stationarity, autocorrelation and Independence of Residuals...).
-In this tutorial, our main focus will be on the forecasting so we would not spend much time checking through all the assumptions.
+In this tutorial, our main focus will be on forecasting so we would not spend much time checking through all the assumptions.
 Here, we will only check two of the main assumptions: **Stationarity** and **Normality of Residuals** to show you how things work!

 > ***_NOTE:_***  If you would like to know what each assumption is and how to check them using R, please refer to this amazing [Youtube video](https://www.youtube.com/watch?v=eTZ4VUZHzxw&t=204s)!

-#### (a) Stationarity Check
+### (a) Stationarity Check
 Before we move to part III: Data forecasting, it is important to perform stationary check to our dataset.
 Stationarity is a fundamental assumption for many time series forecasting methods.
 A stationary series will show constant mean and variance over time, with no visible trend or seasonality.
 In our case, we will be using looking at rolling mean and rolling standard deviations.
 These metrics are computed over a moving window (or "rolling window") of data points.
 The window slides through the dataset, recalculating the mean or standard deviation for each new position.
 Here we set the k = 12 for the rolling windows because 12 months is a year.
 A way to check this is to use the rolling mean and standard deviation from the `zoo` library.
 ```r